razgarabedi/imagedropify/README.md

 # ImageDrop: Local Image Hosting & Sharing Platform

 ImageDrop is a Next.js application designed for easy image uploading, folder organization, and sharing.
-It features local authentication and file storage, an administrator dashboard for user and site management, and a user approval workflow.
+It features local authentication and file storage (migrating to PostgreSQL), an administrator dashboard for user and site management, and a user approval workflow.

 **NOTE:** This project uses PostgreSQL with Prisma for database management.